BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 $ /usr/sbin/adduser user1 sudo
 ```

-You'll be asked for a password after the second command.
+You'll be asked for a password for user1 after the second command.

-### Set Up a SSH Key
+### Optional: Set Up a SSH Key

 Though it's not required, we suggest copying your SSH key to your user1 account, to simplify access and make it more secure.